-Set oven rack to the highest setting, and turn on to broil.
+Move oven rack to the highest position and turn oven on to broil.
 Line a baking sheet with foil.
-In a bowl, combine chicken tenders, half of the spice blend, a drizzle of oil, and salt and pepper to taste.
-Massage spices into the chicken with clean hands until thoroughly combined.
+Drain diced chicken breast and pat dry with a paper towel.
+Cut any large chunks into smaller pieces to get uniformly sized chicken pieces.
+In a mixing bowl, combine chicken, half of the spice blend, a drizzle of oil, and salt and pepper to taste.
+Massage spices into chicken with clean hands until thoroughly combined.
 Wash hands well.
-Lay out chicken pieces on the baking sheet and place under the broiler for 10-12 minutes, or until the chicken has some colour on it.
+Lay chicken pieces on baking sheet.
+Place baking sheet under broiler for 10-12 minutes, or until chicken has some colour.

-Once the onions are soft, add remaining spice blend to the skillet and stir to combine.
-Add diced tomatoes, 1 cup of water (2 cups for 4 servings), and red pepper flakes to taste.
-Bring to a simmer, then stir in cream.
+Once onions from Step 3 are soft, add remaining spice blend to skillet and stir to combine.
+Add diced tomatoes, 1 cup (2 cups for 4 servings) water, and red pepper flakes to taste.
+Bring to a simmer.
+Stir in cream.
 Taste and adjust seasoning with salt and pepper.
-Once the timer goes off, remove chicken from the oven and chop into bite sized pieces.
-Add to the skillet and continue to simmer for another 5-10 minutes until it's thickened to your liking.
+Add chicken back to skillet and continue to simmer for another 5-10 minutes until sauce has thickened to your liking.

 To serve, divide quinoa between serving plates.
 Top with chicken tikka, remaining cilantro, and a dollop of raita.
 Enjoy!